Skip to main content

 The Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis is a strategic planning tool used by organizations to ensure that there is a clear objective informed by a comprehensive understanding of the region’s capabilities and capacity.
 The analysis identifies the region’s competitive advantages – those assets that make the region special or competitive in the national and global economies – and contrasts them against internal or external factors that impact the regional economy.
 Analyzing what the region already possesses that could be leveraged better to build the capacity for growth, including competitive cultural, economic, technological, intellectual, and physical assets, is critical to developing the regional economy.

-The CEDS Strategy Committee participated in a SWOT analysis during its April 1, 2020, meeting.
-Committee members were asked to identify strengths, weaknesses, opportunities, and threats for the region.
+The CEDS Strategy Committee participated in a SWOT analysis during its May 2, 2025, meeting.
+Subcommittee members were asked to focus on the eight different capital forms in the Wealth Creation Approach.
+The strengths, weaknesses, opportunities, and threats have been classified within each of the eight forms of wealth.

 Strength